top of page

 Massaman Curry, History and Recipe

-Curry paste: 5 dried cayenne peppers, seeds and stems removed 1 star anise 1 small cinnamon stick (about 10 cm long or 4 to 5 g) The seeds of 3 green cardamom pods 1 teaspoon coriander seeds 1 teaspoon cumin seeds ½ nutmeg 10 g lemongrass, chopped 15 g galangal, chopped 15 g garlic 15 g shallot 1 teaspoon shrimp paste
+Curry paste: 5 to 10 dried Cayenne peppers, seeds and stems removed 1 star anise 1 small cinnamon stick (about 10 cm long or 4 to 5 g) The seeds of 3 green cardamom pods 1 teaspoon coriander seeds 1 teaspoon cumin seeds ½ nutmeg 10 g lemongrass, chopped 15 g galangal, chopped 15 g garlic 15 g shallot 1 teaspoon shrimp paste

 Dry roast the peppers until they become crunchy.
 Beware, dry chillies burn easily!
 Lightly dry toast the star anise, cinnamon, cardamom, coriander, cumin and nutmeg to release their aromas.
 Place all dry ingredients in a mortar and grind to a powder.
 Then add lemongrass and galangal and pound to a paste.
 Then add the garlic and shallots.
 Pound again until the paste is really homogeneous.
 You should no longer be able to distinguish one ingredient from another.
 At this point, add the shrimp paste and pound for another minute.
 In total, it takes about 15 minutes to obtain a smooth paste.
 Curry sauce: Curry paste prepared according to the above recipe 250 ml coconut cream

-200 chicken tenderloin, sliced 250 ml chicken stock 1 bay leaf 1 small cinnamon stick 2 tablespoons fish sauce ½ tablespoon coconut sugar 1½ tablespoon tamarind juice 100 g potato, peeled and cut into slices about 1 cm thick 50 g onion, sliced 4 cherry tomatoes 1 tablespoon unsalted peanuts, dry roasted Bring half of the coconut cream to the boil and dissolve the curry paste in it.
-Add the chicken and stir briefly.
-Then add the rest of the cream until the mixture is homogeneous.
-Add the stock, cinnamon, bay leaf and bring to the boil.
-Stir in the seasoning (fish sauce, coconut sugar and tamarind juice), potato and onion.
-Cook over very low heat, covered, for 20 minutes, stirring occasionally.
-Taste to adjust the seasoning.
-Remove from heat, transfer to a serving dish and garnish with tomatoes and peanuts.
+200 chicken tenderloin, sliced 250 ml chicken stock 1 bay leaf 1 small cinnamon stick 2 tablespoons fish sauce ½ tablespoon coconut sugar 1½ tablespoon tamarind juice 100 g potato, peeled and cut into slices about 1 cm thick 50 g onion, sliced 4 cherry tomatoes 1 tablespoon unsalted peanuts, dry roasted Bring half of the coconut cream to a boil in a pan, then stir in the curry paste until fully dissolved.
+Add the chicken and briefly stir to coat.
+Pour in the remaining coconut cream, stirring until the mixture is smooth and well combined.

 bottom of page